 - Do you have suggestion or tips that are mentioned here?

 - Do you have any questions?
 Please leave a comment below.
 I read every comment and I always love to hear from you!

 Is this your first time here?
 Welcome!
 I highly recommend you subscribe to the Freejazzlessons.com email list.

 - You’ll receive free lessons in your inbox as soon as a new lesson is published.

-- You’ll also be joining an amazing community of over 8,000 people learning jazz piano just like you!
+- You’ll also be joining an amazing community of over 18,000 people learning jazz piano and of course jazz rhythm just like you!

-- You can subscribe on the top left of this site or right below this article.
+- You can subscribe on the top right of the site.
 See you on the inside!